Shahid1993/python_learning/README.md

 # python_learning
 Python Learnings and code snippets

+### What is Selenium?
+  >Selenium is the Python library we use for web automation.
+Selenium has developed an API so third-party authors can develop webdrivers to the communication to browsers.

 #### [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)

 #### [Package installation using pip without using cache](https://stackoverflow.com/questions/9510474/removing-pips-cache)